 In use at: University of Canberra, University of Newcastle, University of Notre Dame, Victoria University, University of New England, University of Melbourne, University of Queensland, University of New South Wales, University of Sydney, Massey University, La Trobe University, Australian Catholic University, University of Auckland, Queensland University of Technology, James Cook UniversityMarketing

-The second Asia-Pacific edition of Tortora’s Principles of Anatomy & Physiology, 2nd Asia-Pacific Edition combines exceptional content and outstanding visuals for a rich and comprehensive classroom experience.
-This text provides [...]
+The second Asia-Pacific edition of Tortora’s Principles of Anatomy & Physiology combines exceptional content and outstanding visuals for a rich and comprehensive classroom experience.
+This text provides you with an [...]